I’d like to introduce my epic South America backpacking itinerary.

-I hope by looking at these ideas and basic South America travel routes you can get inspired.
-There are so many other places you can see and I will be writing about them in my Latin America section.
+There are so many other places you can see, and I will be writing about them in my Latin America section.

-There are some really good tours you can check out along the way also.
-From example if you’re in Medellin maybe you’d like to do the Pablo Escobar tour.
+There are also some really good tours you can check out along the way.
+For example, if you’re in Medellin, maybe you’d like to do the Pablo Escobar tour.

-A great way to learn about the Medellin Cartel.
-Or, if you’re in Peru, you’ll do the famous Inca tour which I’ve heard is a once in a lifetime experience.
+Or, if you’re in Peru, you can do the famous Inca tour; (or one of the many day trips from Lima) I’ve heard is a once in a lifetime experience.

-If like me you really like the idea of being in Brazil.
-Any South America trip itinerary would have to be tailored to spend a huge chunk of its time there.
+If you really like the idea of being in Brazil, and South America trip itinerary would have to be tailored to spend a huge chunk of its time there.

-Otherwise, you don’t even end up scratching the surface of what Brazil can offer as a country and an eclectic mix of cultures.
+Otherwise, you don’t even end up scratching the surface of what Brazil can offer as a country and its eclectic mix of cultures.

-Whether that’s been learning Spanish, or helping the local family I’ve stayed with during my travels.
+Whether that’s by learning Spanish, watching Spanish movies and practicing what I’ve learned with locals on the road, or helping a local family I’ve stayed with during my travels.

-I sincerely hope you got some useful information from this South America backpacking itinerary – if not – please let me know of any questions you may have.
+I sincerely hope you got some useful information from this South American backpacking itinerary – if not – please let me know any questions you may have.

 📌 Like this article?
 Pin it…